Injustiça clama por Justiça, mas a violência chama violência.

 3. We want an end to the robbery by the white man of our black Community.

-two mules was promised 100 years ago as restitution for slave labor and mass murder of black people.
+We believe that this racist government has robbed us and now we are demanding the overdue debt of forty acres and two mules.
+Forty acres and two mules was promised 100 years ago as restitution for slave labor and mass murder of black people.
 We will accept the payment as currency which will be distributed to our many communities.
 The Germans are now aiding the Jews in Israel for the genocide of the Jewish people.
 The Germans murdered six million Jews.
 The American racist has taken part in the slaughter of over 50 million black people; therefore, we feel that this is a modest demand that we make.

 4. We want decent housing, fit for shelter of human beings.